Skip to main content

 A good vacuum cleaner should keep the fine dust and allergens trapped in its filters, which is especially important for serious allergy sufferers.

 The filtration efficiency of the appliance is reported in percentages (the higher the value, the better) and these are turned into our star ratings.
+The allergen retention test has a significant impact on the overall score of each product.

 For more information on our in-depth testing, read how we test vacuum cleaners